1928 United States Senate election in Montana

 The 1928 United States Senate election in Montana took place on November 6, 1928.
 Incumbent United States Senator Burton K. Wheeler, who was first elected to the Senate in 1922, ran for re-election.
-After successfully defeating several challengers in the Democratic primary, Wheeler advanced to the general election, where he faced Republican nominee Joseph M. Dixon, the former Governor of Montana who had previously served in the United States Senate from 1907 to 1913.
+After defeating several challengers in the Democratic primary, Wheeler advanced to the general election, where he faced Republican nominee Joseph M. Dixon, the former Governor of Montana who had previously served in the United States Senate from 1907 to 1913.
 Though the election was closer than Wheeler's first election, he still managed to defeat Dixon to win his second term in the Senate.